p1ng-request/p1ng-request/README.md

 > ('There are grammatical and/or spelling errors in the document.
 Consider running the document through a grammar and spell checker.', 'Grammar and Spelling')
 >
 > The sentence: 'It allows data scientists to analyze data and visualize patterns with simple drag-and-drop operations.' has a low readability score of 6.5.
 Consider simplifying the language.
+>
+> The word '{word}' is not consistent with the terms found in the rest of the documentation.", "Consistency"

 + Install dependencies:
 ```bash